Mostafa-Elsaeed/Shared_Learning_Obsidian_Vault/Backend/Backend Roadmap Content/04_SOLID Principles.md

 The idea is that a class, once implemented, should be closed for any further modification.
 If any more functionality is needed, it can be added later using extension features such as **inheritance**.
 This is primarily done to avoid breaking existing code and unit tests.
 It also results in a modular code.

 ## Liskov Substitution
+if C is a subtype of P, then objects of type P may be replaced with objects of type C without altering any of the desirable properties of the program

 ## Interface Segregation